Ephfullstack/bank_account/readme.md

 # Bank Application

-This is a Makers Mock Bank applciation created to mimic a bank statement
+This is a Makers Mock Bank applciation created to mimic a bank ATM

 ### Requirements